-Requesting Credit in Eduphoria!
-Strive
+Requesting External Credit in Strive

-When you attend professional learning outside of the district through conferences, ESC service center workshops or college courses, you can add these items to your portfolio for accurate professional learning record-keeping.
-Prior to attending professional learning sessions outside of the district, employees should seek to verify with their supervisors, directors, or content coordinators the course is conducted by an approved provider.
+When attending professional learning outside of the district through conferences, ESC service center workshops or college courses, the employee should add these items to their Strive portfolio for an accurate professional learning record.
+Prior to attending professional learning sessions outside of the district, employees should seek to verify with their supervisors, directors, or content coordinators that the course is delivered by a TEA-approved provider.